Sebbl22/azure-devops-migration-tools/docs/Reference/EndpointEnrichers/index.md

 [Overview](.././index.md) > [Reference](../index.md) > [Endpoints](../Endpoints/index.md) > *Endpoint Enrichers*

 Endpoint Enrichers are run within the context of the Endpoint that they are configured for.
-Many enpoints are flexable, however there are allso enrichers that only work with certain Endpoints.
+Many endpoints are flexible, however there are also enrichers that only work with certain Endpoints.

 Endpoint Enricher | Data Target | Description
 ----------|-----------|------------